 Rose gold hair is a combination of red, pink, and blonde hair colors.
 This hair trend is still more popular than ever this year.
 Created by hair artists based on the popular rose gold-toned jewelry, this surprisingly trending color can be as bold or subtle as you want.

 In the last few years, many celebrities have been a source of inspiration for this golden strawberry blonde hue, including Blake Lively, Emma Roberts, Kylie Jenner, and more.
-Colorists like Guy Tang have played a big part in bringing this gorgeous color into pop culture.
+Hair colorists like Guy Tang have played a big part in bringing this gorgeous color into pop culture.

-Before our next hair appointment, check out these pictures of the best rose gold hair color ideas!
+Before our next hair coloring appointment, check out these inspiring pictures of the best rose gold hair color ideas!

 Rose gold lowlights for older women are a soft and subtle way to try out some creative hair hues.
 To get this color, ask your colorist for some blonde highlights and rose gold pink lowlights.

-Combine your textured, medium-length hair with this super light pink and gold shade on dark roots, creating a beautiful rose gold color that makes those beautiful eyes pop!
+Combine your textured, medium-length hair with rose gold, this super light pink, and gold shade on dark roots, creating a beautiful rose gold color that makes those beautiful eyes pop!

 The rose gold hair trend works ideally with light fair skin and dark eye colors.